VishnuGShephertz/ANDROID_INTEGRATION_WITH_FACEBOOK/README.md

 ```

-_Get FaceBook Friends:__ You can get your Facebook friends you can write your own query or refer following code
+_Get Face-Book Friends:__ You can get your Facebook friends you can write your own query or refer following code
 written in FacebookService.java file.

 ```